manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---
 ![Image](https://github.com/user-attachments/assets/861f3af3-e7a9-4c2a-add3-f8ff36dd09fe)
 ---
 On Ollama's model page, users can obtain details regarding currently available and Ollama-supported GenAI models.
-Soem examples are shown on the figures below.
+Some examples are shown on the figures below.
 More are available on Ollama's homepage.

 ---
 ![Image](https://github.com/user-attachments/assets/893d66fb-0078-4b99-8295-08958a4030b3)